arrestoteles/lab-4-path-finder/README.md

     public List<DirectedEdge<String>> outgoingEdges(String word)

-An edge is one step in the word ladder: the target word must differ by exactly one letter (and still be in the dictionary).
+An edge is one step in the word ladder.
+The target word must:

+- be in the dictionary,
+- be of the same length,
+- differ by exacty one letter.

-At your help are the following two instance variables that are updated by the `addWord` method:
+At your disposal are the following two instance variables:

     private Set<String> dictionary
     private Set<Character> alphabet

 Make sure to use `alphabet` (the set of letters appearing in dictionary words) instead of going over a fixed collection of characters.

-After your implementation is completed, you should be able to solve the following word ladders:
+After you completed your implementation, you should be able to solve the following word ladders:

 ```
 $ java RunPathFinder ucs WordLadder graphs/WordLadder/words-romaner.txt